Overview

 Order and Wait Time

-After going back and forth on the purchase decision, Olena and I decided to get Basecamp 20X, even though we never walked inside one in real life.
-It was crazy!
-It was an insane idea!
-The trailer costs an arm and leg, but we still decided to go ahead with the purchase.
+After going back and forth on the purchase decision, Olena and I decided to purchase Basecamp 20x, even though we never walked inside one in real life.
+It was crazy and an insane idea!
+The trailer cost an arm and a leg, but we still decided to proceed with the purchase.

-It was August 18, 2020, when we agreed on the final price and paid our deposit.
-We were super excited and couldn’t believe we would own an Airstream trailer.
-Our salesman gave us a rough estimate of when to expect our trailer, and at that time, it was closer to Christmas 2020.
-Not bad at all.
+It was on August 18, 2020, when we agreed on the final price, and we paid our deposit.
+We were super excited and couldn’t believe we were going to own an Airstream trailer.
+Our salesman gave us a rough time estimate of when to expect our trailer, and at that time, it was closer to Christmas 2020.

-Christmastime came and went, but we still didn’t have any updates from the dealer.
-So we contacted them and got to know that the Airstream factory is back-ordered due to the COVID-19 pandemic supply shortage, and our delivery time is shifting to May 2021.
+Christmastime came and went, but we still had no updates from our dealer.
+So we contacted them around January 2021 and learned that the Airstream factory is back-ordered due to the COVID-19 pandemic supply shortage, and our delivery time is shifting to May 2021.

-Needless to say, we didn’t get our trailer in May as well.
-That was another push on the delivery from the Airstream.
+Needless to say, we didn’t get our trailer in May 2021 as well.
+Apparently, that was another pushback on the delivery date from Airstream.
 At that time, we had already started booking provincial campgrounds with the hope of hitting the ground running in June.
-Unfortunately, we had to cancel and move a couple of bookings because of another delay in the delivery.
+Unfortunately, we had to cancel and move a couple of bookings because of multiple delays in the delivery.

 The news from our salesman came at the beginning of June 2021.
-Finally, our trailer was ready at the factory and already on its way to Canada.
+Finally, our trailer was ready at the factory, and it was on the way to Canada.
 Happy dance!
-We adjusted our camping plans and waited eagerly for our trailer arrival.
+We adjusted our camping plans and waited eagerly for our trailer’s arrival.

 Delivery Date

-The delivery date was on June 17, 2021, and it was a sunny day in Calgary.
-So we went to the dealership in Airdrie to pick up our brand-new trailer.
+our trailer delivery date was on June 17, 2021, and it was a sunny day in Calgary.
+We went to the dealership in Airdrie to pick up our brand-new Basecamp 20x.

-The whole process of walking around the trailer and accepting it took a couple of hours.
-I brought an Andersen weight distribution hitch with us, so we fitted it on the trailer and pulled it away from the dealership.
-We were super happy and couldn’t believe we were pulling our first trailer, and it was Airstream Basecamp!
+The whole process of walking through the trailer details and accepting the papers took a couple of hours.
+I installed Andersen weight distribution hitch on our Mercedes at home.
+We hooked up the trailer and pulled it away from the dealership.
+We were super happy and couldn’t believe we were pulling our first trailer, Airstream Basecamp 20x!

 Did I mention that I never pulled or backed up any trailer in my life?
 Right, that was a bit of a nerve-racking experience for me.
 Nonetheless, I made it all the way from Airdrie to our house in Calgary.
 I even backed it up to our garage!
 Not bad for a first-timer.